 Q: Which port is definitively the “best” for Burkina Faso?

-A: There is no single “best” port; there is only the most suitable port for a specific project’s priorities.
+A: There is no single “best” port—only the most suitable one for a specific project’s priorities.
 The optimal choice is a trade-off between cost, speed, and risk.
 The Port of Tema in Ghana generally offers the highest reliability, while the Port of Lomé in Togo may provide a faster, more cost-effective route, albeit with potentially higher variability.

 Q: How long does inland transport from the port to Ouagadougou typically take?